 Bethel welcomes transfer students from regionally accredited colleges and universities, both public and private and both two-year and four-year universities.
 To recognize the academic work completed elsewhere Bethel has developed entry standings based on the number of credits completed prior to entering Bethel.
-Students at the various standing levels, students who have completed the Minnesota Transfer Curriculum, or students who have completed and Associate of Arts or Bachelors degree are exempt from some General Education requirements.
-For more information see the entry standing charts.
+Students at the various standing levels, students who have completed the Minnesota Transfer Curriculum, or students who have completed an Associate of Arts or Bachelors degree are exempt from some General Education requirements.
+For more information see the Entry Standing Tables.

 Transfer Evaluation System (TES)

 The Transfer Evaluation System (TES) can be used by transfer students, other students entering Bethel with college credits, and current Bethel students who wish to take some courses elsewhere so that they see how courses taken at another institution will transfer to Bethel.
 Courses not found in TES will be reviewed by the Office of the Registrar in consultation with the faculty.
 For incoming students, transfer credit evaluations are valid for the student's anticipated semester of enrollment and the following semester.
 If enrollment is deferred for additional semesters, transfer work must be re-evaluated

 Bethel accepts transfer credits in accordance with the policies below:

 - Courses must have been taken at a regionally accredited college or university or at an institution accredited by the Association of Biblical Higher Education.